Ood: Characteristics

 Doctor Who is a long-running British science-fiction television series that began in 1963.
-Its main protagonist, The Doctor, is an alien who travels through time and space in a ship known as the TARDIS along with their (Note: The Doctor does not have a gender—and has assumed different genders in the past—so he is referred to with the singular they in this generic context.) travelling companions.
+Its main protagonist, The Doctor, is an alien who travels through time and space in a ship known as the TARDIS along with their (Note: The Doctor does not have a gender—and has assumed different genders in the past—so they are referred to with the singular they in this generic context.) travelling companions.
 When the Doctor dies, they undergo a process known as regeneration, completely changing their appearance and personality.
 Throughout their travels, the Doctor often comes into conflict with various alien species and antagonists.

 In the show's universe, the Ood are a peaceful race that hail from a planet known as the Ood-Sphere.
 They have three brains: one in their head, a hindbrain they hold in their hands, and a massive brain-like entity that connects the Ood psychically like a hivemind.
 The Ood exert a telepathic field, and they have a song they sing to each other telepathically.
 The Ood race was enslaved by the company Ood Operations; the company manufactured propaganda—aimed at potential buyers—which claimed that the Ood enjoyed working as slaves, and that their species was naturally inclined towards slavery.
 The Ood's hindbrains were cut off and replaced by an orb that translates what they say to humans; the collective brain was sealed within a dampening field, which, combined with the hindbrain's disconnection, inhibited their telepathic communication to such an extent as to lobotomise them.
 The Ood are mistreated by those who own them, with scanners in one story considering Ood more akin to livestock than sentient beings.
 Though most accept the Ood's slavery as a fact of life, a group known as "Friends of the Ood" seeks to free the Ood from slavery, though they are not considered very influential as an organisation.